 Learning to play the guitar is a process consisting of many small steps.
 It is similar to building a wall - you lay one brick at a time.
 Every day that goes by that you do not take action toward your goal, you have lost an opportunity to "lay a brick", and you can't get it back.
 Don't sabotage yourself (or your child) by letting day after day, week after week slip away without doing something toward reaching your goal!
 I'll provide the "bricks" and walk you through every detail of assembling the "wall".
 But I do need for you to do your part ...

-Your journey to guitar mastery starts with a FREE lesson at my studio (by appointment).
-During this free introductory lesson I will evalaute your current skill set, provide pointers and a song that you can play immediately, and tell you all about how my program works and how I can help you achieve your musical goals.
-You can reserve your free, no-obligation introductory consultation by clicking on the link you just read.
+Your journey to guitar mastery starts with a FREE consultation at my studio (by appointment).
+During this no-cost meeting I will evalaute your current skill set, provide pointers and a song that you can play immediately, and tell you all about how my program works and how I can help you achieve your musical goals.
+You can reserve your FREE, NO-OBLIGATION INTRODUCTORY CONSULTATION by clicking on the link you just read.

 Not sure yet?
 Then click the appropriate button for your situation ...